 Will NMN make me run faster, longer, and with more energy?

-NMN will mainly help you maintain more intense efforts over time rather than increase your maximum speed.
+NMN will primarily help you maintain more intense efforts over time rather than increase your maximum speed.
 Think of it as a “comfort zone expander” in endurance:

 you’ll be able to maintain a steady pace longer before reaching breathlessness.